Join over ¼ million

 As I said at the start, even if there was just one guy to talk to and the material available to study, it would still work for the purposes described here.
 What is actually true is that there are millions of Esperanto speakers all over the world.
 I’ve met up with them many times and had lots of fun (click the last link to see me trying out my pathetic skills as an actor in the language).

-I’m not looking for an ideal utopian society when I go to these week-long events where everything (karaokes, dinner menus, games, tours…) is in Esperanto.
-I go to find people I get along with really well, since there are a surprisingly large number of other polyglots, travellers, vegetarians, Linux users, non-drinkers and many open-minded people there.
+I'm not looking for an ideal utopian society when I go to these week-long events where everything (karaokes, dinner menus, games, tours…) is in Esperanto.
+I go to find people I get along with really well, since there are a surprisingly large number of other polyglots, travelers, vegetarians, Linux users, non-drinkers and many open-minded people there.

 There are lots of large events all around the world, or you can just find some speakers in your city to practise with, although you can already do a lot online.
 The Internet has plenty of Esperanto content; the Esperanto Wikipedia has more than 130,000 entries (more than Arabic).
 You can find an active forum and a fantastic free learning resource (with a great language learning course, a dictionary, a chat room etc.) on Lernu.net (the entire website is available in several languages).